Is the living cost in France high compared to my country?

 Health insurance: a hidden living cost in France

 Many people make the assumption that the public French public healthcare is free as we don’t receive invoices or a clear payroll deduction.
 It is clearly not free and even though the employees are only deducted about 1% of their gross salary, we should also take into account the employer contribution.
 It is 13% on top of the gross salary.

-You may be aware that employers pay about 46 to 48% in employer charges on top of your annual salary among which the healthcare contribution.
+You may be aware that employers pay about 46 to 48% in employer charges on top of your annual salary among which is the healthcare contribution.

 France has a “repartition” welfare system (opposed to a capitalization system) therefore the net salaries are lower than in other countries where an individual would have to pay for their own private health coverage.

 Besides the public healthcare that usually covers between 60 to 80% of the medical costs, people can also take out private top-up insurance called Mutuelle.
 Employees get a mutuelle negotiated by their employer at preferable rates with a minimum of 50% paid by the employer.

 For a family of 4, it can vary from €45-€150/month, depending on the level of coverage chosen.